 To meet your burden of proof, you will need to submit various documents described by SBA rules.
 Moreover, you will have to include a legal brief showing how the facts and law prove the SBA made an error.

 Our attorneys have the experience to assertively represent you in front of the OHA.
 We have argued scores of appeals on behalf of our clients.
-Contact our offices today to set up your free initial consultation with one of our attorneys.
+Contact our offices today to set up your consultation with one of our attorneys.